Gloom at a Glance

-- Make your family miserable (and then kill them!) while inflicting horrible happiness on your opponents' families.
+- In Gloom you make your family miserable while heaping happiness on your opponents.

 - Available expansions include Unhappy Homes, Unfortunate Expeditions, Unwelcome Guests, and Unquiet Dead.